datadryad/dryad-app/app/views/layouts/_our_community.html.md

 <h2>Learn more about Institutional Membership<a name="institutional"></a></h2>

-<b> Thank you to our growing institutional members who support their researchers publishing in Dryad </b>
+<b> Thank you to our growing list of institutional members who support their researchers publishing in Dryad </b>
 -  California State University, East Bay
 -  King Abdullah University of Science and Technology
 -  Montana State University